-In addition, the Governance Committee expects each of the Company's directors to have the personal qualities necessary to make a substantial contribution to the Board, including high moral and ethical standards, strong communication and interpersonal skills and a commitment to Colgate's success.
+The Governance Committee expects each of the Company's directors to have the personal qualities necessary to make a substantial contribution to the Board, including high moral and ethical standards, strong communication and interpersonal skills and a commitment to Colgate's success.
+In addition, the Governance Committee has a policy of promoting diversity on the Board, including diversity of points of view and diversity in the traditional sense (including gender, racial and ethnic diversity).

-Biographical information and the particular skills and qualifications of each director nominee for election at this year's Annual Meeting are set forth below.
+The table below provides a high-level summary of the particular skills and qualifications of each director nominee for election at the Annual Meeting.
+Biographical information and additional detail regarding the director nominees' particular skills and qualifications follows.
 The absence of a reference to a qualification for an individual director nominee does not mean that the nominee does not possess that qualification, but rather that it is not one of the specific qualifications for which the nominee has been proposed.
-All nominees other than Charles A. Bancroft, who was elected to the Board effective January 1, 2017, have been directors since last year's annual meeting.
+All nominees have been directors since last year's annual meeting.